nshkrdotcom/flowstone/docs/20251218/03-item-reader.md

 - A reader worker reads pages and creates sub-barriers per batch.
 - Each batch enqueues scatter jobs for its items.
 - Reader checkpoints are stored on the parent barrier.
+- `FlowStone.Scatter.start_distributed_reader/3` creates the parent barrier and enqueues `FlowStone.Workers.ItemReaderWorker` when Oban is running.

 ## 6. Asset Struct Changes